junxit/us-congress-bills-110/bill.md

     - **(C)** *Secretary* The term Secretary means the Secretary of the Treasury or the Secretary’s delegate.
   - **(5)** *Exception for exempt uses* The tax imposed by paragraph (1) shall not apply to any aviation fuel held by any person exclusively for any use to the extent a credit or refund of the tax is allowable under the Internal Revenue Code of 1986 for such use.
   - **(6)** *Exception for certain amounts of fuel*
-    - **(A)** *In general* No tax shall be imposed by paragraph (1) on any aviation fuel held on October 1, 2007, by any person if the aggregate amount of such aviation fuel held by such person on such date does not exceed 2,000 gallons.
+    - **(A)** *In general* No tax shall be imposed by paragraph (1) on any aviation fuel held on January 1, 2008, by any person if the aggregate amount of such aviation fuel held by such person on such date does not exceed 2,000 gallons.
 The preceding sentence shall apply only if such person submits to the Secretary (at the time and in the manner required by the Secretary) such information as the Secretary shall require for purposes of this subparagraph.
     - **(B)** *Exempt fuel* For purposes of subparagraph (A), there shall not be taken into account any aviation fuel held by any person which is exempt from the tax imposed by paragraph (1) by reason of paragraph (6).
     - **(C)** *Controlled groups* For purposes of this subsection—
       - **(i)** *Corporations*